 - Tackle box – a container, usually a metal box, with compartments to hold lures, hooks and other fishing gear.

-If you are interested in fish and want to start on it, here are some newbie tips:
+If you are interested in fish and want to start on it, here are some fishing tips for beginners:

 Get the proper equipment

-You will need a rod, reel, tackle box, needle-nose pliers, net and a sharp fillet knife for the caught fish.
+You will need a rod, reel, tackle box, needle-nose pliers, net and a sharp fillet knife or an electric knife for the caught fish.
 Practice with your types of equipment to be familiar with the feel and use of them.